-This is the second installment of a three-part series based on the stories we tell ourselves and how they affect the results we achieve in life.
+This is the second installment of a three-part series based on the stories we tell ourselves and how they affect the results we achieve in life from business success.

 As we explored in the first of the series, the human brain becomes habituated.
 It learns by engaging the nervous system, the memory system and the sensory system and repetition of patterns over time makes something seem ‘normal’.